riQQ/Local-NLP-Backend/README.md

 * make use of bluetooth emitters.
 Bluetooth has low range and thus a good potential of giving accurate locations, but is difficult to use properly as many bluetooth emitters are mobile.
 * make use of [WiFi-RTT](https://developer.android.com/guide/topics/connectivity/wifi-rtt) for distance estimation.
 This has the potential to vastly improve precision, but works only on a small number of devices.
 * determination of position from found emitters is just working "good enough", but not great.
 A different approach might yield better results.
+* country code filtering in cell import currently requires lookup of the codes from some other source, this could be improved to allow for simply entering chosen countries instead.

 Requirements on phone
 =====================